 Powerhouses in PE: Howard Morgan of Argand Partners

-Having built a successful track record over 20 years at Castle Harlan, Howard Morgan has now launched New York-based Argand Partners, which so far has distinguished itself by investing in three companies based outside of the United States, but which are globally focused.
+Having built a successful track record over 20 years at Castle Harlan, Howard Morgan has now launched New York-based Argand Partners, which so far has distinguished itself by investing in three companies headquartered, or with a substantial presence in, the United States and complex global operations.
 In an in-depth interview, Morgan describes his career path, the culture of his firm, and why investing across borders makes sense.

 Transcript Download Transcript